Bail to be Granted When Speedy Trial Cannot be Conducted: Supreme Court

 The bail jurisprudence of the Supreme Court under special statutes such as the Unlawful Activities (Prevention) Act, 1967 (“UAPA”) and the Prevention of Money Laundering Act, 2002 (“PMLA”) shows divergence and a constitutional paradox.

-The Court reaffirms that “bail is the rule, jail the exception,” but its decisions in the recent times show a sharp divergence between principle and practice.
+The Supreme Court reaffirms that “bail is the rule, jail the exception,” but its decisions in the recent times show a sharp divergence between principle and practice.